maplant/my-website/articles/2024-12-03-preprint-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 Because of concurrent mutations to the edges of our graph, there is a possibility that our mark algorithm will produce results that are incorrect.
 Therefore, we divide our collection algorithm into two phases:

-- The marking phase which produces candidate cycles
+- The marking phase, which produces candidate cycles.
 - The _safety_ phase, which determines if candidate cycles are garbage.

 The correctness of this approach relies on another key insight: any mutation that occurs while we are